About breast cancer

 • Air pollution contains carcinogens, EDCs and particulate matter (fine particles 10 micrometres or less in size) which may contribute to increased breast cancer risk.

 • Where you live affects your breast cancer risk.
 The highest rates of breast cancer occur in North and Western Europe, Australia, New Zealand, Canada and the US.
-The lowest rates are found in Eastern Asia and South America.
+The lowest rates are found in South Central Asia and Middle/Eastern Africa.
 In the UK and other countries, living in urban areas, as opposed to rural areas, is associated with an increased risk of breast cancer.

 Lifestyle

-• Having children after the age of 30 or having no children puts you at greater risk of breast cancer.
-Having more children at a young age reduces your risk.
+• Having children after the age of 30 or having no children can increase your risk of breast cancer.
+Having more children at a younger age reduces your risk.

 • Breastfeeding reduces your risk and the longer you breastfeed the more your risk is decreased.